 "The Kyuubi and Team Hebi haven't come for her," Sasori says monotonously, as though kidnapping her hasn't just been a waste of time, as though she has just been on vacation instead of being kept prisoner by a band of murderers.
 She's wormed her way into everyone's lives somehow, miraculously, and is leaving unscathed for reasons none of them care to explain.

 "Yeah," Sakura says, teasing and serious at the same time as she glares mockingly at the puppet master, "because Tsunade-shishou isn't stupid enough to let anyone come rescue me, not when I can take perfectly good care of myself."

 "This coming from the girl who cried when she saw Zetsu for the first time, un?"

 "I didn't cry, you idiot."

-Itachi is the first to let his eyes stray, but only because Sakura had begun talking to him, asking him to escort her outside the base, and Kisame knew she was going to share a sweeter goodbye with him once away from the prying eyes.
-He couldn't help but let the familiar feeling of jealousy overflow his thoughts, and he turned to storm away and back to his room where he could pretend again that she was there with him.
+Itachi is the first to let his eyes stray, but only because Sakura has begun talking to him, asking him to escort her out the base, and Kisame knows she is going to share a sweeter goodbye with her lover once they are away from prying eyes.
+He can't help but let the swarm of jealousy devour him, so he turns to run away and flee back to his room where he can pretend once again that she is with him.

 They have made their exchange.